listplus/listplus.github.io/settings.md

 ### Google Map
-To use google map, Just put your google map API key into settings bellow.
+To use google map, Just put your google map API key into settings below.
 ![](../images/settings-gmap.png)

-Click [here](https://developers.google.com/maps/documentation/javascript/get-api-key) to lern how to get a Google Map API key.
+Click [here](https://developers.google.com/maps/documentation/javascript/get-api-key) to learn how to get a Google Map API key.

 ### reCAPTCHA